EdgeApp/edge-docs/source/index.html.md

 ```

 Initialization of the library effectively creates a cryptocurrency wallet within the [ABCWallet](#abcwallet) object.
 The TxLib should spin up any background tasks necessary to begin querying the blockchain and field any requests for transactions. `abcTxLibInit` will be called once for every wallet of the same currency.
-Any global information that the TxLib needs to keep should be kept in the [ABCWallet.abcAccount](#abcaccount)
+Any global information that the TxLib needs to keep should be kept in the [ABCWallet.abcAccount](#abcaccount) using the `dataStore` for encrypted, backed-up data, and using the `localDataStore` for unencrypted, device specific data.
+It is recommended the master public keys be keps in the [ABCWallet](#abcwallet) `localDataStore` so they can be accessed for querying the blockchain while not logged in.
+Local blockchain cache information can be stored in either the [ABCWallet](#abcwallet) or [ABCWallet.abcAccount](#abcaccount) `localDataStore` depending on whether the implementation chooses to hold a global blockchain cache or per wallet information.

 | Param | Type | Description |
 | --- | --- | --- |